abubakaraliyu/abubakaraliyu/README.md

 - 👋 Hi, I’m @abubakaraliyu
-- 👀 I’m interested in ...
-Blockchain and AI
+- 👀 I’m interested in Blockchain technology and Artificial Intelligence
-- 🌱 I’m currently learning ...Python programming
+- 🌱 I’m currently learning JavaScript,Golang,Python, C++ among others
-- 💞️ I’m looking to collaborate on ...
-Blockchain Enthusiast
+- 💞️ I’m looking to collaborate with  Blockchain Enthusiasts as well as coders from around the world
-- 📫 How to reach me ... abubakaraliyuhm@gmail.com
+- 📫 How to reach me  abubakaraliyuhm@gmail.com

 <!---
 abubakaraliyu/abubakaraliyu is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.